Hazelwood Power Station: Asbestos

 The rate of pleural and peritoneal mesothelioma among power industry workers was found to be seven times the national average.
 (Victorian State Government study, 2001).
 Latrobe Valley power industry workers die 15 years younger than the national average.

 The power stations of the Latrobe Valley used asbestos widely in their construction and in the maintenance of the power plant.
 The substance was banned in Victoria in 2003.
 However, it's estimated that 146,000 employees and contractors, who worked in SEC plants from 1921 to the 1980s, were exposed to it.
 Between 1976 and 2008, $52.6 million has been paid to former SEC employees by the State Government insurance authority, and a further $369 million is expected to be paid out by the Victorian Managed Insurance Authority to former employees.

-In June 2010, the EPA confirmed it was investigating reports asbestos could be in one of Hazelwood's smoke stacks.
+In June 2010, EPA confirmed it was investigating reports asbestos could be in one of Hazelwood's smoke stacks.
 A former worker claims to have lost his job after speaking out about asbestos at a health and safety meeting.
 Speaking to The Express newspaper he said, "It is not just in the stacks, it's everywhere, the place is riddled with it, Hazelwood has no duty of care to its workers or the public."
 Another worker, trained in asbestos identification, said for years Hazelwood management had ignored workers' concerns.
 International Power Hazelwood spokesperson Neil Lawson has responded, "It is well documented that there is still an amount of contained asbestos material which, if required, is being progressively and safely removed by specialised licensed contractors during major plant outages and maintenance activities."
-The same newspaper subsequently reported comments by the EPA that the Hazelwood business had no case to answer and that asbestos fibres were not present in its smokestacks.
+The same newspaper subsequently reported comments by EPA that the Hazelwood business had no case to answer and that asbestos fibres were not present in its smokestacks.